 Vs. Other Berries

 You may be wondering if you should leave your other berries for the amazing benefits of the lingonberry.
 Variety is always a good thing since different foods provide different benefits — however, the benefits of the lingonberry against the blueberry or the the bilberry, for example, are pretty similar.

-I want to note that a study was found regarding the purchase of capsules that claimed they contained anthocyanins from these berries.
+It’s worth noting that a study was found regarding the purchase of capsules that claimed they contained anthocyanins from these berries.
 The study shows that even though the label indicates contents of lingonberry, blueberry and/or bilberry, among others, analysis delivered different results — ultimately revealing they did not contain the anthocyanins from these berries as claimed.
-Pay attention to what you purchase and do your research to ensure you are buying what you think you buying.
-(7)

 Lingonberry jam is pretty simple.
 Historically, lingonberries originated in the forested areas of the Swedish inland, which is where the making of lingonberry jam became popular.
 The best lingonberry jam is usually prepared using berries, sugar and a little water, though some are made using pectin.

 Simply mixing it fresh, without boiling, gives claim to being the finest and is known as raw-stirred lingonberries.

 However, there’s something to be said about the original method, which is without any sugar, substituting honey instead.
 And since there’s a good bit of benzoic acid with the berries, they’re able to keep well.

 Lingonberry Mint Jam Recipe